Towson Distracted Driver Accident Attorney

 Research shows that driving while talking on a cell phone is just as dangerous an activity as drinking alcohol and driving, putting yourself and others at serious risk for injury or death.

-Teen Distracted Driving
+Teen Distracted Driving in Towson, MD

 It’s important to note that distracted driving is not limited to the adult driver.
 The teen driver is just as likely—if not more so—to be involved in car crashes where driver distraction was the cause.
 Some of the most common forms of teen distractions include: